This page was created in 2002 and last updated 2019 September 9

-Andrey Lebedev (email@example.com) sent us links for this demo and this demo of a SHRDLU-like system implemented by Moscow State Institute of Electronics and Mathematics students in 2009.
+Andrey Lebedev (firstname.lastname@example.org) sent us links for [this demo] and [this demo] of a SHRDLU-like system implemented by Moscow State Institute of Electronics and Mathematics students in 2009.

 [Dave McDonald] (email@example.com) was Terry Winograd's first research student at MIT.
 Dave reports rewriting "a lot" of SHRDLU ("a combination of clean up and a couple of new ideas") along with Andee Rubin, Stu Card, and Jeff Hill.
 Some of Dave's interesting recollections are: "In the rush to get [SHRDLU] ready for his thesis defense [Terry] made some direct patches to the Lisp assembly code and never back propagated them to his Lisp source...
 We kept around the very program image that Terry constructed and used it whenever we could.
 As an image, [SHRDLU] couldn't keep up with the periodic changes to the ITS, and gradually more and more bit rot set in.
 One of the last times we used it we only got it to display a couple of lines.
 In the early days... that original image ran like a top and never broke.
 Our rewrite was equally so...
 The version we assembled circa 1972/1973 was utterly robust...
 Certainly a couple of dozen [copies of SHRDLU were distributed].
 Somewhere in my basement is a file with all the all the request letters...
 I've got hard copy of all of the original that was Lisp source and of all our rewrites...
 SHRDLU was a special program.
 Even today its parser would be competitive as an architecture.
 For a recursive descent algorithm it had some clever means of jumping to anticipated alternative analyses rather than doing a standard backup.
 It defined the whole notion of procedural semantics (though Bill Woods tends to get the credit), and its grammar was the first instance of Systemic Functional Linguistics applied to language understanding and quite well done."
 Dave believes the hardest part of getting a complete SHRDLU to run again will be to fix the code in MicroPlanner since "the original MicroPlanner could not be maintained because it had hardwired some direct pointers into the state of ITS (as actual numbers!) and these 'magic numbers' were impossible to recreate circa 1977 when we approached Gerry Sussman about rewriting MicroPlanner in Conniver."